 With regard to our Group organization, strategy, and management, please refer to the explanations in the combined management report in the 2020 Annual Report.
 The following changes and/or additions were recorded from the Group’s point of view:

-Combination of the cell tower business in the Netherlands and creation of an infrastructure fund.
+Combination of the cell tower business in the Netherlands and set up of an infrastructure fund.
 On January 21, 2021, Deutsche Telekom, Cellnex Telecom (Cellnex), the newly established independently managed investment company Digital Infrastructure Vehicle II (DIV), and others signed an agreement to merge Deutsche Telekom’s and Cellnex’s respective Dutch subsidiaries for passive mobile infrastructure into Cellnex Netherlands (Cellnex NL).
 Following approval of the deal by the national competition authority, the Dutch cell tower company T‑Mobile Infra was sold to DIV effective June 1, 2021 and subsequently contributed into Cellnex NL.
 Deutsche Telekom received a cash inflow of EUR 0.4 billion.
-The gain on disposal of EUR 0.3 billion breaks down as follows: EUR 0.2 billion was included in other operating income as of June 30, 2021 and EUR 0.1 billion will be recognized pro rata in subsequent periods through the sale-and-leaseback transactions described below.
+The gain on disposal of EUR 0.3 billion breaks down as follows: EUR 0.2 billion is included in other operating income as of June 30, 2021 and EUR 0.1 billion will be recognized pro rata in subsequent periods through the sale-and-leaseback transactions described below.
 Immediately prior to the sale, T‑Mobile Infra also paid Deutsche Telekom AG a dividend of EUR 0.3 billion.
-As of September 30, 2021, Deutsche Telekom indirectly held a 37.65 % stake in the “new” Cellnex NL through the investment in DIV and includes the investment with a carrying amount of EUR 0.4 billion in the consolidated financial statements using the equity method.
+As of June 30, 2021, Deutsche Telekom indirectly held a 37.65 % stake in the “new” Cellnex NL through the investment in DIV and includes the investment with a carrying amount of EUR 0.4 billion in the consolidated financial statements using the equity method.
 T‑Mobile Netherlands will continue to have full access to the contributed passive mobile infrastructure by means of a long-term agreement at normal market conditions, primarily on the lease of the corresponding infrastructure.
 The lease component included in the agreement fulfills the conditions of a sale-and-leaseback transaction.
 Right-of-use assets in the amount of EUR 0.3 billion and lease liabilities in the amount of EUR 0.4 billion were recognized in this context as of June 1, 2021.

 Reassignment of the Internet of Things (IoT) growth area.
 Effective January 1, 2021, Deutsche Telekom reassigned the responsibility for business and profit and loss for Deutsche Telekom IoT GmbH from the Systems Solutions operating segment to the B2B unit in the Germany operating segment.
 The Group subsidiary is responsible for the IoT business of Deutsche Telekom.
 This reassignment puts us in a position to serve the IoT market more quickly and thus to strengthen Deutsche Telekom’s position on this growth market.
 Prior-year comparatives in both of the segments affected (development of operations, customer development, headcount development, and order entry) were adjusted retrospectively.